zenixus/Zen/README.md

 Zen
 ===
-Zen is a lightweight PHP library to help create PHP applications quickly.
+Zen is a lightweight PHP library to help create PHP applications quickly and painlessly.
+It focuses on the tatsks that developers have to do in almost every project.
 In true sence it may not be called as a PHP Framework but it can still handle most tasks needed to create a secure and workable web applications.

 This library implements and encourages the use of OOP best practices, and provides a very flexible skeleton to build your applications.